Excerpt from my little pruning book ” Pruning Fruit Trees: A Beginners Guide“

 If you have an older, overgrown feijoa – you’ve got two possible roads before you.

-• The slow, careful, considered one (which on the whole, is the way I go), of bringing the tree back over a few years.
-Only remove about 1/4 of the canopy at a time, this keeps the tree calm + steady + fruiting.
+- The slow, careful, considered one (my preference), of bringing the tree back over a few years.
+Use thinning cuts to remove about 1/4 of the canopy at a time, this keeps the tree calm + steady + fruiting.

-• The no mucking around approach – chop off the top of the feijoa to a height that’s reachable.
+- The no mucking around approach – chop off the top of the feijoa to a height that’s reachable.
 There is a big impact on fruiting when you prune like this, so be prepared for a few years of light crops while the tree re establishes.
-Stop at that one dramatic chop – though its not always easy to as the tree wont look pretty!
-The more you prune the more the tree will shoot the following season, making for lots of tricky pruning decisions.
+Stop at that one dramatic chop – not always easy though because the tree wont look pretty!
+The more you prune off, the more the tree will shoot the following season, making for lots of tricky pruning decisions.
 In late spring/ early summer, do a bit more pruning to balance the tree.
 Use thinning cuts (of course!).